kuzzleio/kuzzle-containers/README.md

 It contains :
  * [kuzzleio/core-dev](https://hub.docker.com/r/kuzzleio/core-dev/) image: used by core developer to develop on the Kuzzle core

+## Prerequisites

+ARM based rootfs are tracked using [git LFS storate](https://git-lfs.github.com/).

+Make sure to install git lfs and enable it for the repository.

 ## kuzzleio/core-dev

 *~ 720 MB.*